 - If the texture of capers is off-putting to you, throw them in the blender with the lemon juice, olive oil, salt and pepper and blend until smooth and then toss with the remaining ingredients in the salad.
 This will give you amazing flavor without biting into a whole caper.

-Spinach and Lemon Quinoa Salad
+Quinoa Spinach Salad

 - 2 cups vegetable broth chicken stock, or water